rat-pac/ratpac-two/doc/users_guide/processors.rst

 The SimpleDAQ processor simulates a minimal data acquisition system.
-The time of each PMT hit is the time of the first photon hit plus the timing distribution of the appropriate PMT (i.e. the "frontEndTime" of the first photon), and the charge collected at each PMT isjust the sum of all charge deposited at the anode, regardless of time.
+The time of each PMT hit is the time of the first photon hit plus the timing distribution of the appropriate PMT (i.e. the "frontEndTime" of the first photon), and the charge collected at each PMT is just the sum of all charge deposited at the anode, regardless of time.
 All PMT hits are packed into a single event, such that the number of DAQ events will equal the number of MC events.